akeneo/pim-api-docs/content/guides/ecommerce-connection/step1-who-does-what.md

 ## Conclusions

-In conclusion, in relation to what has been said above, it is, therefore, necessary to consider the following possible architectures which may lead to completely different PIM catalog models.
+In conclusion, in relation to what has been said above, it is, therefore, necessary to consider the following possible architectures which may lead to completely different PIM catalog models:

 ### Architecture ERP / PIM / eCommerce